 After all, the kid is in middle school & needs a quiet spot to do his homework.

-We also made sure that we added a bunch of bookshelves to his desk because he loves to read.
+We also made sure that we added a bunch of bookshelves to his desk of this navy boys bedroom because he loves to read.

 You can read more about how we created his built in desk here.